Bronze jewelry from prehistory to the present day

 Medieval bronze ring

-However, production did not disappear: rings, brooches, pendants and earring plates were still made, often with religious motifs (crosses, saints).
+However, production did not disappear: rings, brooches, pendants and buckle plates were still made, often with religious motifs (crosses, saints).

 Cameos, intaglios, medals and statuettes were inspired by Greek and Roman jewelry, with portraits of famous men and women, scenes from mythology and humanist motifs.

-The modern era (17th century to today) craftsmen continue this production with the tools of their time such as the blowtorch whose flame is powered by butane and oxygen.
+In the modern era (17th century to today) craftsmen continued this production with the tools of their time such as the blowtorch whose flame was fueled by butane and oxygen.

 You will find many examples on this site: